-To break the spell, each of them would have to hear the bell of the new God.
+Each of them would have to hear the bell of the new God to break the spell.

 Aoife left them with a parting gift.
 “I leave you with your voice and the most beautiful songs ever heard.”

 Soon after, Lir combed the kingdom for his children.
-But Aoife told Lir that all his children were dead, as they were killed by wild boars.
-But Fionnuala, who was now a beautiful swan, approached her father and told him the evil that Aoide had done.
+But Aoife told Lir that all his children were dead, as wild boars killed them.
+But Fionnuala, now a beautiful swan, approached her father and told him the evil Aoide had done.

 Lir was heartbroken once more.
 He visited his children faithfully.
 He did everything in his power to keep them safe and joyful.
 The time came for the children to leave for the Northern Straits of Moyle.
 But unlike their first three hundred years, their time on the Straits of Moyle was not joyful.
 They did not see their father as storms separated them.

 Three hundred years were soon over.
-And they were on their way to Lough Derravaragh for the last three hundred years.
+And they have been going to Lough Derravaragh for the last three hundred years.

 They flew over land, hoping to find their father’s kingdom.
 But they found nothing but ruins.
 The time of Tuatha De Danann was no more.
 And so they wept.

 The children traveled West to Inish Glora and found sanctuary by a small lake.
-Time passed so slowly.
+The time it was passed so slowly.

-“Are you a holy man?” asked Fiachra, one of the twins.
+“Are you a holy man?” asked one of the twins, Fiachra.

 “I am,” Mochua replied feebly.